ReproNim/module-dataprocessing/_episodes/04-containers.md

   ```

 Creating a Dockerfile is only the first step, we have the "receipe", now we can ask
-Docker to create an image using `docker build` commmand:
+Docker to create an image using `docker build` command:

 ```bash
 docker build -t my_fsl .